Utilities

 Mix and match

 Don’t want your columns to simply stack in some breakpoints?
-Use a combination of different classes for each breakpoints as needed.
-See the example below for a better idea of how it all works.
+Use a combination of different classes for each breakpoint as needed.
+See the following example rows and corresponding code for a better idea of how it all works.

 <!-- Stack the columns on mobile by making one full-width and the other half-width -->